February 12, 2013

-- Skunks are solitary animals, except when raising young or sharing a den during cold periods.
+- Skunks are solitary, except when raising young or sharing a den for warmth.

 - Skunks den in natural cavities like woodchuck burrows, hollow logs, and brush piles, as well as crevices in stone walls and under buildings.

-- A den is used only for brief periods because skunks are nomadic by nature.
+- A den is used only for brief periods because skunks are nomadic.

-- Once classified as members of the Mustelid family (a group that includes weasels, martens, and badgers), skunks are now placed in a family group all their own.
+- Once classified as members of the family that includes weasels, martens, and badgers, skunks are now placed in a family of their own.

 - Skunks can be active all year but will remain in dens during cold spells.

 - Skunks often tumble into window wells and are not able to climb out due to their nearsightedness and poor climbing ability.
 If a skunk is stuck in a window well, it is very easy to help them out.

 - Skunks follow their noses, so if a garage door is open, a skunk will likely amble in.
 If the skunk enters the garage, The HSUS recommends leaving a garage door open at night and sprinkling flour along the bottom of it so you can see exiting tracks.

 » If you are located within the D.C.
 Metro Area, take advantage of our wildlife conflict resolution service.

 » Purchase a copy of Wild Neighbors, the go-to guide for useful, humane solutions to conflicts with wildlife.